 The process

 Our team are highly trained in imaging rare and fragile material in our digitisation studio, which is located on-site here at Kew.
-We specialise in capturing high volumes of digital images, and can digitise a wide range of materials including large-scale documents, such as maps.
+We offer specialist digitisation services.
+We have particular expertise in capturing high volumes of digital images and can digitise a wide range of materials including large-scale documents, such as maps.

 We output images in a variety of formats, and onto many types of media to suit individual requirements.
 At each stage in the image capture process we provide stringent quality assurance, checking that images meet the required standards.